superheatedsteam/generic_SD40-2/README.md

 Marek.

-Contact superheatedsteam at https://www.elvastower.com, https://www.trainsim.com forums or @yahoo.com.
+Contact superheatedsteam at https://www.elvastower.com, https://www.trainsim.com forums or @yahoo.com if you wish to discuss any of the above further.